SFC Shturmi: First steps

-2021–23: Two more promotions
+More promotions

 The start in the fourth tier was less impressive.
-However, the team drastically improved in the second stage, won ten games, including with 7–0 and 9–0, and prevailed in the final match of the season with a 12–0 victory.
+However, the team drastically improved in the second stage, won ten games, including with 7–0 and 9–0, and prevailed in a final match of the season with a 12–0 victory.

 During the 2022 season, Shturmi turned out the only team in the top four Georgian leagues with the perfect home record.
 This circumstance played a crucial role in successful conclusion of their league campaign.
 With head coach Tornike Chaduneli back at the helm, Shturmi advanced to Liga 3.

 From the first games there, the team proved to be a title challenger.
 With a 13-game unbeaten run and an eight-game winning streak during this season, Shturmi took the 3rd league by storm.
 Had they not dropped two points on the last matchday, the club would have become champions.
 Yet, they came 2nd on a goal difference and achieved another huge success by winning another promotion in their history.

-Back to Liga 3

 Shturmi were unable to extend their tenure in the 2nd tier to another year.
 After conceding an extra-time last-gasp goal in the play-offs at Merani Martvili, they suffered relegation to Liga 3.
+However, in 2025 the team returned to their winning ways and after topping the league table achieved an immediate promotion back to Liga 2.